bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 	<img src="/images/set-ppdmconfigurations.png" alt="">
 	<figcaption>set-ppdmconfigurations</figcaption>
 </figure>
 It will take up to 10 Minutes for PPDM to finish.
-Monitor with
+We can Monitor  the Success Status with

 {% highlight scss %}
  Get-PPDMconfigurations | Get-PPDMconfigstatus
 {% endhighlight %}

+In an Automation, we would wait for *percentageCompleted -eq 100*

 <figure class="full">
 	<img src="/images/config-success.png" alt="">